felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ## Payment Methods

 TastyCloud offers various payment methods, including cash and online payment.
-No ref codes are specified for the different methods and TastyCloud only sends the type of payment through to HubRise.
+TastyCloud informs HubRise the payment status but does not specify the corresponding ref code required by some EPOS.
+Refer to your connected EPOS documentation on the HubRise website to verify if this works for you.

 ## Service Types

 Service Type such as Delivery, Collection or Eat in are supported.
-These service types are not supported by unique ref codes in TastyCloud, but might require a EPOS code entry.
+These service types are not supported by unique ref codes in TastyCloud, but might require a EPOS ref code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-Service Types may be added in your TastyCloud back office.

 ## Charges